afroisalreadyinu/practical-ansible-intro/readme.md

     PLAY RECAP **********************************************************
     server           : ok=5    changed=4    unreachable=0    failed=0

+This output will look a bit more bowine if you have the `cowsay` command installed, by the way.
 Among the 4 tasks we had in our playbook, all have been executed, and led to changes in the system, thus the entry `changed=4`.
 If we run the same playbook once more, however, here is what we see:

     PLAY RECAP ************************************************************
     server             : ok=5    changed=0    unreachable=0    failed=0